bromleyrh/file_utils/README.md

-These are file-related utilities used on the author's system.
+These are file manipulation utilities.